MicrosoftDocs/win32/desktop-src/WsdApi/probe-message.md

 ---
-Description: 'A WS-Discovery message used by a client to search for services on the network by service type.' ms.assetid: 'a0ede1d9-2e13-4d5e-8ccd-9e0c0217cac7'
+Description: A WS-Discovery message used by a client to search for services on the network by service type. ms.assetid: a0ede1d9-2e13-4d5e-8ccd-9e0c0217cac7
 title: Probe Message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Probe Message